 Italy 1966/67/68/69/70/71/72/75 500cc Champ, 1968/69/70/71/72/73/74 350cc Champ

 With Italian film star looks and the heart of a champion, Agostini accumulated more GP wins and titles than any rider in history.
 Unfortunately “Ago’s” domination came after the Japanese factories had dropped road racing from their budgets leaving only privateer efforts against the factory MV’s.
 He won the 500cc and 350cc championship a record, that will never be beaten, 7 times in a row on MV’s.
 His best finishes were at the beginning and end of his career where he gave no quarter to Hailwood at the beginning and Phil Read at the end after finally switching to a Yamaha.
+Well, all his achievements have placed him among the first 5 of the Top 10 Motorcycle Road Racers of all Time.

 6) Phil Read 52 Wins – 6 Titles